 Both of these are necessary.
 PAT stands for Portable Appliance Testing.
 This means that all electrical equipment is tested yearly for safety.
 A certificate is issued as proof.
 PLI is Public Liability Insurance.
 Venues may refuse a DJ entry if he or she doesn’t have this.
 It’s good practice for the DJ to offer both certificates to the venue in advance of your function.

-May I see you perform at an event?
+May I see you DJ at an actual live event?

 If it’s a public event, then the answer maybe be yes.